instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Nov 19

+### Troubleshooting and trials continue...
+- Rebooted RasPi to see if the network has been updated
+- Re-followed the instructions but to no success
+- Scheduled a meeting with Alia for tomorrow (Sunday, Nov 20) to connect to network

 ## Nov 18

 - [x] Tried to connect Raspberry Pi to the NYU network through the terminal.